EshwarAllampally/Cryogenic-CMOS-Current-Sensor/README.md

 > We used this for fast convergence and ideal behavior in early stages.

 ## Verilog-A Clocked Comparator Code Snippet

-Here's a minimal version of the behavioral comparator we used in Verilog-A:

 ```verilog
 `include "constants.vams"